-RULONA continues these provisions from ULONA in a substantially similar form and adds a provision stating the signature and title of any of the officers specifically listed in the section shall conclusively establish the authority of the officer to perform the notarial act.
+RULONA would continue these provisions from ULONA in a substantially similar form and would add a provision stating the signature and title of any of the officers specifically listed in the section would conclusively establish the authority of the officer to perform the notarial act.

-Notarial Act under Authority of a Federally Recognized Indian Tribe (Section 12)
+Notarial Act under Authority of Federally Recognized Indian Tribe (Section 12)

-RULONA provides that a notarial act performed by certain specified individuals, under the authority and in the jurisdiction of a federally recognized Indian tribe, has the same effect under Kansas law as if performed by a Kansas notarial officer.
-The signature and title of such individual shall be prima facie evidence that the signature is genuine and the individual holds the designated title.
-The signature and title of a tribal notary public, judge, clerk, or deputy clerk of a court shall conclusively establish the authority of the officer to perform the notarial act.
+RULONA would provide that a notarial act performed by certain specified individuals, under the authority and in the jurisdiction of a federally recognized Indian tribe, has the same effect under Kansas law as if performed by a Kansas notarial officer.
+The signature and title of such individual would be prima facie evidence that the signature is genuine and the individual holds the designated title.
+The signature and title of a tribal notary public, judge, clerk, or deputy clerk of a court would conclusively establish the authority of the officer to perform the notarial act.